 Addressing your monthly budget is an important first step in successfully managing your overall finances.
 Failing to have a clear picture of your regular recurring bills and expenses can dramatically reduce your ability to meet your financial objectives.

-Fundamental to building a secure, manageable future is saving for the unexpected as well as the expected.
+Fundamental to building an independent, manageable future is saving for the unexpected as well as the expected.
 Saving is easier if you “pay yourself first” and build in automatic savings into your budget.